PhysioLabXR/PhysioLabXR-Community/README.md

 # Acknowledgement
 We thank the members from [LIINC](https://liinc.bme.columbia.edu/) at Columbia University, [Advance Human-computer Interaction Lab](https://interaction.mystrikingly.com/), and [CWINS](http://www.cwins.wpi.edu/) at Worcester Polytechnic Institute for their feedback in developing the App. [ningkko](https://github.com/ningkko) for the great contribution to the original code base, and [AlexG1031](https://github.com/AlexG1031) for the help in the various versions.

+# to build windows app

+pyinstaller main.py
+then copy pylsl, ui, presets folders into the main folder